 This course provides mortgage professionals with a comprehensive understanding of the Secure and Fair Enforcement for Mortgage Licensing Act, commonly known as the SAFE Act.
 Enacted in response to the 2008 financial crisis, the SAFE Act established national standards for the licensing and registration of mortgage loan originators to promote consumer protection, accountability, and integrity in residential mortgage lending.

-Because Mortgage Loan Originators operate at the front line of the lending process, SAFE Act compliance is essential.
-Licensing, education, testing, continuing education, and proper disclosure are not administrative formalities — they are legal requirements designed to ensure that individuals originating mortgage loans are qualified, ethical, and subject to oversight.
+Because Mortgage Loan Originators operate at the front line of the lending process, the SAFE Act compliance is essential.
+Licensing, education, testing, continuing education, and proper disclosure are not administrative formalities but legal requirements designed to ensure that individuals originating mortgage loans are qualified, ethical, and subject to oversight.

 Participants will learn how SAFE Act requirements apply in day-to-day origination activities, how NMLS supports transparency and enforcement, and what behaviors and compliance failures create regulatory risk.